-WSO2 Identity Server can act as a SCIM Provider and at the same time it can act as a SCIM consumer.
+WSO2 Identity Server can act both as a SCIM Provider and as a SCIM consumer at the same time.
 You can test the WSO2 Identity Server's SCIM Provider API as described here.
 The WSO2 Identity Server build includes the ApacheDS embedded LDAP server.
-The LDAP server's schema is customized to have the mandatory SCIM attributes, therefore SCIM implementation works out-of-the-box with the WSO2 Identity Server.
+The LDAP server's schema is customized to have the mandatory SCIM attributes, therefore SCIM implementation works by default with the WSO2 Identity Server.

 However, when the WSO2 Identity Server is connected to an external LDAP or an Active Directory instance, they might not have these mandatory SCIM attributes in their schema.
 So the option is to map the SCIM claims to the existing attributes of the Active Directory.